allegheny-college-cmpsc-105-spring-2024/resto-dyllanmbane/menu.md

 this is the menu

-- TODO: add at least 1 menu item.
+- : add at least 1 menu item.
 Be as descriptive as possible to get a good review!
-- TODO: make sure the menu item has at least one image
+- : make sure the menu item has at least one image

 ### menu item 1